Dzhan85/boozt-lab/README.md

 6. The URL [http://192.168.100.101](http://192.168.100.101) being opened from the host machine would show balanced PHP application.

-7. Operation system on the VM is CentOS 8.
+7. Operating system on the VM is CentOS 8.

 8. Exercise uses Vagrant to bring up whole environment by running `vagrant up` command.